Corporate Transparency Act 2019: What Businesses Must Know

 Who voted for the Corporate Transparency Act?

-The Corporate Transparency Act didn’t get voted on by individual representatives but was passed with the National Defense Authorization Act (NDAA) for 2021.
-The NDAA passed with a vote of 249 to 173 in the House of Representatives.
+Individual representatives should have voted on the Corporate Transparency Act.
+Still, it was passed with the National Defense Authorization Act (NDAA) for 2021, which passed by a vote of 249 to 173 in the House of Representatives.

 Who created the Corporate Transparency Act?

-There isn’t a single person who is credited with creating the Corporate Transparency Act, there are multiple sponsors from both political parties that assisted in its addition to the National Defense Authorization Act.
+Although no single person is credited with creating the Corporate Transparency Act, multiple sponsors from both political parties assisted in its addition to the National Defense Authorization Act.

 Who Sponsored the Corporate Transparency Act?

-The sponsors for the Corporate Transparency Act in the legislature include Senators Sherrod Brown, a Democrat from Ohio, Mike Crapo, a Republican from Indiana, Carolyn Maloney, a Democrat from New York, and Patrick McHenry, a Republican from North Carolina.
+The Corporate Transparency Act’s sponsors in the legislature include Senators Sherrod Brown, a Democrat from Ohio, Mike Crapo, a Republican from Indiana, Carolyn Maloney, a Democrat from New York, and Patrick McHenry, a Republican from North Carolina.

 Scroll to Top